-Why is retail sales training an excuse to hammer employees over the head with facts, facts, facts?
+Retail sales training for associates has to be more than hammering employees over the head about facts, facts, facts.

-More employees know a great deal of technical knowledge about their more expensive luxury merchandise and are spilling more and more of that factual information onto a population that – let’s be honest – just doesn’t care.
+More employees know much technical knowledge about their more expensive luxury merchandise.
+They are spilling more and more of that factual information onto a population that – let’s be honest – just doesn’t care.

 How to get emotion into your selling presentation?
 Use a story.

-As a professional speaker for over twenty years, I’ve found story, followed by the point is the key to an audience enjoying a speech – or not.
-The same for you as a salesperson being clear on the point - the why - you told this one customer (not as part of a canned presentation).
+As a professional speaker for over twenty years, I’ve found that a story, followed by the point, is the key to an audience enjoying a speech.
+The same for you as a salesperson being clear on the point - the Why - you told this particular story to the customer (not as part of a canned presentation).

 Stories convey emotion.

 The key is to state your point.
-In the fabric example it could be, “If it held up under those conditions, you can rest assured it won’t fade like cheaper fabrics you’ve had.”
+The fabric example could be, “If it held up under those conditions, rest assured it won’t fade like cheaper fabrics you’ve had.”

 What not to do…